pmoustopoulos/customer-api/README.md

 #### Custom Exceptions

-The application also defines several custom exceptions to manage specific error scenarios:
+The application also defines a custom exception to manage specific error scenarios:

 - **`BusinessLogicException`**: Thrown when a business rule is violated.
-- **`ResourceAlreadyExistException`**: Used when an attempt is made to create a resource that already exists.
-- **`ResourceNotFoundException`**: Thrown when a requested resource is not found in the database.

 These custom exceptions extend `RuntimeException` and are annotated with `@ResponseStatus` to map them to specific HTTP status codes.